wesbos/Learn-Redux-Starter-Files/readme.md

 ## Getting Started

-Fork or download this repo and run `npm install` in the folder with the `package.json` file.
+Fork or download this repo and run `npm install` in the `learn-redux` folder with the `package.json` file.

 ## Pull Requests